 The library does not keep a history of loan transactions.
 Users will not be able to see what items they have previously checked out and returned.

 The R. A. Williams Library has several laptops available for checkout.
-Laptops may be checked out for four hours.
-If the laptop is not returned on time, the user will be assessed a late fee of $1.00 per hour ($24.00 per day).
-After three days, the laptop will be declared lost and the user will be charged an $800.00 replacement fee and a $20.00 processing free.
-If the laptop is returned before a replacement has been purchased, the replacement fee will be waived, but the user must still pay the processing fee.
+Laptops may be checked out for five days and on a case-by-case basis with longer checkout times as needed.
+If the laptop is not returned on time, the user will be assessed a late fee of $1.00 per day.
+After eight days, past the due date, the laptop will be declared lost, and the user will be charged an $500.00 replacement fee.

 Library users may place a hold on any item they may borrow.
 Users are allowed five separate holds at one time.
 Once a user has placed five holds, the user must either cancel a hold or wait until a hold has been filled before placing another hold.